magespecialist/m2-MSP_CashOnDelivery/README.md

 # IMPORTANT NOTICE:

-This module has been moved under the responsability of "it4mage" group.
+This module has been moved under the responsibility of "it4mage" group.
 Please check this URL: https://github.com/it4mage/CashOnDelivery .

 # Cash On Delivery for Magento 2